neurogenomics/MAGMA_Celltyping/README.md

 If you have any issues using the package then please get in touch with Nathan Skene (nathan.skene at ki.se).
-Bug reports etc are all most welcome, we want the package to be easy to use for everyone!
+Bug reports etc are all most welcome, we want the package to be easy to use for everyone\!

 ## Citation